abeaugustijn/libstring/README.md

 These are some functions which will likely be added in the near future.
 * string_dup - duplicate a string
 * string_index_of - find the index of a substring
-* string_split - splits the string at a given set of characters and returns an array of `t_string` instances
 * string_to_low - convert all characters to lowercase
 * string_to_up - convert all characters to uppercase
 * string_trim - remove all whitespace surrounding the string